annacuomo/Anna_PostDoc_notebooks/CheatSheets/cheatsheet_seq_files.md

 ## Genotypes

-VCF (variant call file) is the standard file format for storing variation data
+VCF (variant call format) is the standard file format for storing variation data

 ## Resources